rmccracken/Bootstrap_Portfolio/README.md

-# Bootstrap_Portfolio
+# Basic-Portfolio

-This version of the portfoliio is created wtih Bootstrap
+This is the test of the basic portfolio text edited through notepad